unknownv2/CoreHook/README.md

 The `C:\SymbolCache` folder is a local cache directory where symbol files can be stored or downloaded to.
 When Windows needs to retrieve a PDB for a DLL, it can download them from `https://msdl.microsoft.com/downloads/symbols` and store them in a folder for use by a debugger.

-You can test symbol support by running the [symbols tests](test/CoreHook.Tests/Windows/SymbolsTest.cs).
+You can confirm that symbol support is properly configured by running the [symbols tests](tests/CoreHook.Tests/Windows/SymbolsTest.cs).

 ## Contributing